 What Are Your Options for Stonehenge?

 The most common way to see Stonehenge is by tour bus.
 Whether you take public transportation (train to Salisbury Station/bus), you’re going to end up at the visitor center and have to pay 19 pounds per adult to see Stonehenge!

 A family of two adults and two children get entry for 49 pounds.
 Still crazy!
 That’s around $64 USD for your family to see some rocks.
 Ok, it’s more than just rocks but in reality, that’s what it is.

 So, How Do You See Stonehenge for Free?

-Firstly, you’re going to need a car.
-Driving on the left side of the road sounds scary (it is) but you’re fine!
+Firstly, we recommend renting a car.
+No, a car isn’t free.
+But take our advice, renting a car and driving England will be well worth it.
+Furthermore, you’re on your time and not a tour’s.
+Driving on the left side of the road sounds scary but you’re fine!
 Rental cars for a day aren’t expensive and having one allows you to explore more of the beautiful English countryside on your own.
 If you can’t or don’t want to rent a car then there is some public transportation available.
 It’ll require you to take trains and buses and can take anywhere from 2 to 3 hours so we think renting a car is the best idea.

 You have some options at this point.
 England has kindly put in some walking paths in the region that lead you through some scenic fields on your way to Stonehenge.